 The choice of the material will also influence tooling and machining possibilities.
 While zinc and other alloys that melt at low temperatures are cast using hot chamber machines, aluminum and copper alloys that have significantly higher melting points require the use of cold chamber machines.

 The die casting process offers a number of manufacturing advantages.
 Unlike other casting methods, it allows for mass the production of very complex shapes with multiple cavities and thin walls.
-Thanks to corrosion resistance rates that vary from good to high, die cast surfaces can be left as cast, without applying protective finishings.
+Thanks to corrosion resistance rates that vary from good to high die cast surfaces can be left as cast, without applying protective finishings.
 However, if necessary, there are a number of available finishing options including acid-etched, anodized, painted, plated, and powdered coating finishings.

 The die employed in die casting is a semi-permanent mold that can be used for the production of thousands of identical parts.
 The die eventually requires replacement, re-tooling or machining and this consideration typically enters into cost projections associated with the die casting process.
 However, thanks to the large volume of parts that can be produced with a single die, die casting remains highly cost-effective and efficient.

-Bunty LLC is dedicated to providing the highest level of customer satisfaction and maintaining exceptional quality of the castings at a very competitive price.
+Bunty LLC is dedicated to providing the highest level of customer satisfaction and maintaining an exceptional quality of the castings at a very competitive price.
 We are equipped with die casting machines that allow us to deliver castings tailored to individual customer specifications that adhere to high quality and manufacturing standards.
 We also offer a full range of post-casting or secondary operations such as coating and plating.

 We welcome your inquiries.